 Upper Mustang Trek

 Mustang valley resembles the Tibetan plateau and terrain due to the geographical proximity along with the cultural influence of Tibetan-Buddhism.
 A land said to be “barren as a dead deer”, Mustang region blends beauty and happiness with hardship.
 Officially opened for trekking in 1992, Upper Mustang Trek takes you to the last forbidden land of barren valleys.
-Therefore, you can expect to see yak caravans, eroded canyons, colorful valley and whitewashed houses while trekking here.
+Therefore, you can expect to see yak caravans, eroded canyons, colourful valley and whitewashed houses while trekking here.
 Furthermore, the highlight of our trek is the 5 storied 9 cornered Lo-Manthang Palace, home to the King of Mustang.

 After a cultural excursion in the Kathmandu valley, we fly over to Jomsom only to witness the breathtaking view of some of the World’s tallest snow peaks.
 Next, the Kagbeni town (2810m) marks the entry point to the mystical and enchanting land of Upper Mustang.
 It has the landscape of Himalayan deserts and incomparable scenic beauty often referred as a slice of heaven.
 Continuing on, we head up through Chele, Ghiling, Ghami and Charang we reach the walled city of Lo-Manthang (3810m).
 We wander around the traditional villages, monasteries and the palace of King of Mustang or the Mustangi Raja.
 Besides that, we also hike to the Choser or Namgyal monasteries to explore the traditional Tibetan-Buddhist culture.